MiguelGL/hazelcast-manager/README.md

 `hazelcast/target/hazelcast-manager-<version>-bin.zip`, comprising the
 following directories:

-- `bin`: UNIX and Windows launcher script and other native dependencies to support the "system service" features.
+- `bin/`: UNIX and Windows launcher script and other native dependencies to support the "system service" features.

-- `lib`: This is where Hazelcast's and your own jars, together with other dependencies are saved.
+- `lib/`: This is where Hazelcast's and your own jars, together with other dependencies are saved.

-- `logs`: Plain empty directory where the distribution will log to by default.
+- `logs/`: Plain empty directory where the distribution will log to by default.

-- `etc`: Directory for all configuration files (Hazelcast, logging and system service).
+- `etc/`: Directory for all configuration files (Hazelcast, logging and system service).
 These will be explained next.

 ## Configuration and Usage

-TODO
+You can use this project to `start` several nodes pointing to specific XML configuration file(s).
+In order to selectively `stop` a node you need to assign different names to each node via the `-name` command line option.

+Every started node listens on a Topic named after `-mgmnt-topic` for a quit message.
+When the information in this message includes a specific node `-name`, it will itself terminate.

+You can look into the `Starter` and `Quitter` classes (and the `BaseCommand` parent for both to find out the specific parameters for starting and terminating a node, respectively.

+What I do is just symlink `bin/hazelcast-manager` into my server's `/etc/init.d` directory and then use `udate-rc.d` to configure its runlevels.

+The configuration used for the system service is built via the `<configuration/>` section of the `appassembler-maven-plugin` in the POM.
+This ends up in the `etc/wrapper-hazelcast-manager.conf` file bundled in the final zipfile and can also be edited directly in that file for other deployments.

+## Final

+If you are interested in using this feature project and would like more information please sure file an issue and I will be glad to help!